Educational outcomes in Westchester County show both strong overall performance and persistent disparities by race and ethnicity.

+Academic outcomes show clear racial and ethnic disparities beginning in elementary school.
 Early literacy skills develop at different rates among young children, and all can be part of a healthy growth pattern.
 But by 3rd grade, students who haven’t mastered the basics and aren’t reading on grade level are at risk of falling behind and having serious trouble catching up.
-In Westchester County, passing rates on the state’s English Language Arts assessment were far lower for Hispanic and African American students (36% and 41%, respectively) than for Asian and white students (75% and 69%, respectively) in 2023.
+In Westchester County, passing rates on the state’s English Language Arts assessment were far lower for Hispanic and African American students (44% and 45%, respectively) than for Asian and White students (82% and76%, respectively) in 2025.

 A variety of factors contribute to disparities in test scores and other measures of student achievement, including school systems that are highly segregated with different mixes of socioeconomic classes and levels of resources.
 Students of color disproportionately attend schools with high proportions of low-income students who may not have benefited from early learning opportunities at the same rate as other students.
 Access to resources such as qualified/experienced teachers, advanced courses, facilities and technology is often lower in schools with large Black and Latino populations.
 In addition, teachers across all school systems tend to be disproportionately white, and teaching practices and curriculum may not be culturally relevant to students of color.